Carlos Cuero

-Carlos Cuero (born Esmeraldas, Ecuador, 18 February 1996) is an Ecuadorean professional footballer who plays as a defender for Aucas in the Ecuadorian Serie A.
+Carlos Andrés Cuero Quiñónez (born 18 February 1996 in Esmeraldas, Ecuador) is an Ecuadorean professional footballer who plays as a defender for Delfín S.C. in the Ecuadorian Serie A.

 Club career

 Cuero was at C.S.D.
 Independiente del Valle, but transferred to Cuenca as a makeweight in the player and cash deal, that saw the goalkeeper Hamilton Piedra move the other way.

 International career

 In October 2018, Cuero was called up to the Ecuador national football team by manager Hernán Darío Gómez.
 On October 12, 2018, he made his debut for the full national side in a friendly against the Qatar.